 Supermoon

 Supermoon.
 Tonight‘s full moon will be the closest to earth since 1948.
 Take some time and go out an actually look at it in person.
 Think about how vast and amazing the universe is.
 I decided to draw this to experiment with some new tools for drawing on black backgrounds.
 I‘ve had this card stock for years.
 I bought a ream of it over 20 years ago, and at this point, I have no idea which company it came from.
+It has a nice, woven texture that I really like, and pens and pencils draw on it very nicely.

 Sometimes, I want to tangle with only “official” tangle patterns.
 It was almost midnight.
 I had been asleep for a couple of hours, but then I woke up and realized I wasn‘t going to go back to sleep any time soon.
 So I got up and went in the studio to draw for a while.
 I used my handy, dandy list of official tangles and a random number generator to pick all of the patterns to fill my tile.
+But, I had already drawn the string, and wanted a medallion-style design for the two loops.
+None of the patterns I had already seemed to work well, so I started going through my step-out cards and came to Bursti!
+Perfect.